goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 - There is a lot of network communication.
 - Either you build a correct one, or just create a [distributed monolith](https://www.techtarget.com/searchapparchitecture/tip/The-distributed-monolith-What-it-is-and-how-to-escape-it).
-- Deploying microservices can be challenging.
+- Developing/deploying/monitoring microservices can be challenging.

 ## Monolith: The good and the bad